Using Docker for WordPress Development

 docker-compose up -d.

-Once the it’s complete, you shoulb be able to open a browser to
+Once it’s complete, you should be able to open a browser to browse

 Other useful docker-compose commands:

 It is possible to develop specific components for WordPress, like themes and plugins.
 All it needs is a proper configuration of Volumes in the